mirza7175/Smart-Heal/README.md

----

 # SmartHeal

 SmartHeal is a comprehensive health management system designed to streamline healthcare processes, enhance patient care, and manage medical records efficiently.
-The application includes various features for managing appointments, messages, and user profiles.
+Built on the MERN (MongoDB, Express, React, Node.js) stack, the application includes various features for managing appointments, messages, and user profiles.

 ## Features